vulpemventures/docs.vulpem.com/docs/marina/ionio-example.md

 ## Create an Ionio account

-First of all, you need to create an Ionio account.
-This is a special type of account expecting a Ionio Artifact as input to derive a new address.
+First of all, you need to create a Ionio account.
+This is a special type of account expecting an Artifact as input to derive a new address.

 ```js
 import { AccountType } from 'marina-provider';